Math 161 - Notes

 Exercises 1.2.
 1. Between two players are placed several piles of coins.
 On each turn a player takes

-as many coins as they want from one pile, as long as they take at least one coin.
-The player who
+as many coins as they want from one pile, though they must take at least one coin.
+The player

 If there are two piles where one pile has more coins than the other, prove that the first player